Spatio-Temporal-Lab/elf/README.md

 ## TEST ELF

-We recommend IntelliJ IDEA for developing projects.
+We recommend IntelliJ IDEA for developing projects.In our experiment, the default data block size is 1000, that is, 1000 pieces of data are read in each time for compression testing.
+If the size of the data set is less than 1000, there is no way to read it.
+The final experimental result is an average calculation of the compression of all data blocks.

 ### Prerequisites for testing